Chalk It Up to Sacramento

 Mission

-Chalk It Up To Sacramento aims to empower the next generation of artists by providing grant funding and programs for teachers and schools to give equitable access to the arts for all students, with an emphasis on serving our region’s most vulnerable populations.
-The annual three-day Chalk It Up!
-Chalk Art & Music Festival, a vibrant celebration of our local arts community and artists of all ages, is offered free to the public over Labor Day weekend, serving as a gift to the city and the greater Sacramento region.
+Chalk It Up to Sacramento aims to empower the next generation of artists by providing grant funding and programs for teachers and schools to give equitable arts access for all students, with an emphasis on serving our region’s most vulnerable populations.
+The annual Chalk It Up Festivalβ€”a vibrant celebration of our local arts community and artists of all agesβ€”is offered free to the public over Labor Day weekend, serving as a gift to the city and the greater Sacramento region.

 Needs

-Unrestricted funds received from The Big Day of Giving allow Chalk It Up to respond nimbly to large and small challenges.
-Your support helps us fund our grants program for arts educators, host the annual High School Self-Portrait Show, provide cash prizes for the student artists, and bring youth arts activation spaces at community events.
+Funds received from the Big Day of Giving allow Chalk It Up to respond nimbly to large and small challenges.
+Your support helps fund our Chalk It Up Festival and grants program for arts educators, host the annual High School Self-Portrait Show, provide cash prizes for the student artists, and bring youth arts activation spaces at community events.

 Equity Statement

-Our non-profit organization is deeply rooted in the principle of equity and is dedicated to serving all community members.
+Chalk It Up is deeply rooted in the principle of equity and is dedicated to serving all community members.

 We recognize our duty to amplify the voices of the most marginalized in our community.

-We will cultivate a safe and empowering environment for every community member at our programs and annual festival.
+We cultivate a safe and empowering environment for every community member at our programs and annual festival.

-We will ensure that our volunteers, artists, staff, and the education community we serve feel valued, accepted, and supported.
+We ensure that our volunteers, artists, staff, and the education community we serve feel valued, accepted, and supported.

 We work to remove the predictability of exposure to arts education that correlates with an individual’s social, cultural, or ethnic identity.